SimonLim03/Flight-Fare-Prediction-App/README.md

 This application is a machine learning product, which can predict the expected flight fare for different airport trips.
 In particular, this project split the travel airfare into 4 different fares, including minimum, median, modal and mean of airfare
 Together, these metrics aim to provide a comprehensive overview of potential fares to users.
-To enable model’s access to users, Docker and Gradio (Streamlit) were used for model deployment, enabling users to use the models as a application.
+To enable model’s access to users, Docker and Streamlit were used for model deployment, enabling users to use the models as a application.

 ## How to Run the Program